 There is also a replica of Michelangelo’s David.
 Across the courtyard, you will notice several lifelike statues under a terrace.
 These statues are the Loggia dei Lanzi.

-Now you have a decision to make you can visit either the Uffizi Gallery or the Galleria dell’Academia.
-Both museums house priceless pieces of art, so you really can’t make a bad decision.
+Now you have a decision to make.
+You can visit either the Uffizi Gallery or the Galleria dell’Academia (Accademia Gallery).
+Both museums house priceless art pieces, so you can’t make a bad decision.

-Save one for your next trip to Florence.
+Save one for the next time you are visiting Florence.

 The Uffizi Gallery is one of the most popular attractions in Florence, so you might want to consider a guided tour as this place is expansive!
-The Uffizi boasts a collection of historic art that is unimaginable.
+The Uffizi Gallery boasts an incredible amount of Florence’s Renaissance art collection.

-For it is inside the Uffizi that you will find masterpieces by masters such as Leonardo, Raffaello, Michelangelo, and Giotto.
+Inside the Uffizi Gallery, you will find masterpieces by masters such as Leonardo da Vinci, Raffaello, Michelangelo, and Giotto.
 You will also find a collection of private art from the famous Medici family in the Uffizi Gallery.

 Florence is known throughout the world as a Renaissance city that was home to numerous inspirational artists.
 Many of the pieces from these artists wound up right here in the Galleria dell Accademia, also called the Accademia Gallery.

-Most know for being home to Michelangelo’s David, the Galleria dell Accademia is so much more.
-After you have skipped the line with your previously purchased tickets, take time to view the David and then explore the other pieces of artwork that are housed in this great facility.
+After you have skipped the line with your previously purchased tickets, view Michelangelo’s David and then explore the other pieces of artwork housed in the Accademia Gallery while visiting Florence.

 Gelato in Florence

-You can’t have 2 days in Florence and not enjoy delicious gelato every chance you get, and now seems like the perfect time for you to take a gelato break.
+You can’t have two days in Florence itinerary and not enjoy delicious gelato every chance you get, and now seems like the perfect time for you to take a gelato break.

 I think I ate gelato every single day that we were in Italy.
 One of my favorite gelatos in Florence came from Gelateria dei Neri.
 Give it a try and see what you think!